ben-weeks/tictactoe/readme.md

-# Really simple tic tac toe clone
+# Really simple Tic Tac Toe clone

-Just a small implementation of Go that I built in like an hour to start learning Go.
+Just a small implementation of Tic Tac Toe that I made in like an hour to start learning Go.
 To use, just clone the repo and run `go run ./cmd` in the project directory to play.

 ### Version history
 - **Version 1.0** (4-14-2025):